• More

 • Change dates, room types, or resorts (subject to availability)

-• Keep your trip alive without fully canceling
+• Keep your trip alive without entirely canceling

 Just remember: Modifications are still subject to the 31-day rule, so act early!